Tigecycline: Precautions

 Precaution is needed when taken in individuals with tetracycline hypersensitivity, pregnant women, and children.
 It has been found to cause fetal harm when administered during pregnancy and therefore is classified as pregnancy category D. In rats or rabbits, tigecycline crossed the placenta and was found in the fetal tissues, and is associated with slightly lower birth weights as well as slower bone ossification.
 Even though it was not considered teratogenic, tigecycline should be avoided unless benefits outweigh the risks.
 In addition, its use during childhood can cause yellow-grey-brown discoloration of the teeth and should not be used unless necessary.

 More so, there are clinical reports of tigecycline-induced acute pancreatitis, with particular relevance to patients also diagnosed with cystic fibrosis.

 Tigecycline showed an increased mortality in patients treated for hospital-acquired pneumonia, especially ventilator-associated pneumonia (a non-approved use), but also in patients with complicated skin and skin structure infections, complicated intra-abdominal infections and diabetic foot infection.
 Increased mortality was in comparison to other treatment of the same types of infections.
-The difference was not statistically significant for any type, but mortality was numerically greater for every infection type with Tigecycline treatment, and prompted a black box warning by the FDA.
+The difference was not statistically significant for any type, but mortality was numerically greater for every infection type with Tigecycline treatment, and thus prompted a black box warning by the FDA.